radivot/myelo/CML/michor05/README.md

-Captured by WebPlotDigitizer, data in Fig. 5 is plotted by this code
+Data in Fig. 5, obtained via WebPlotDigitizer, is shown by this code
 ```
 library(myelo)
 head(d<-michor)